skrepr/github-backup-action/README.md

 ## Author Information

-This role was created in 2021 by [Jeroen van der Meulen](https://github.com/jeroenvandermeulen), commisioned by [Skrepr](https://skrepr.com)
+This Github Action was created in 2022 by [Jeroen van der Meulen](https://github.com/jeroenvandermeulen), commisioned by [Skrepr](https://skrepr.com)